What we aim to realize

 For Issue 2: more severe burden on the working generation, resulting from increasing social security costs and a decreasing working-age population, we will be able to solve this issue through "increasing the number of healthy people in the work force" by enabling more people to work productively in good health for a long period of time.

-For Issue 3: difficulty in solving problems about life in the aging society, our solution is to "provide a variety of options and high-quality decision-making information" by organizing various types of information related to Japan's aging society in an easy-to-understand manner.
+For Issue 3: difficulty in solving problems about life in an aging society, our solution is to "provide a variety of options and high-quality decision-making information" by organizing various types of information related to Japan's aging society in an easy-to-understand manner.

 Four strategic business areas